Apple CarPlay Not Working? 7 Possible Fixes

 Apple CarPlay Not Working?
 7 Possible Fixes image 2

 1. Make sure your iPhone and car’s infotainment system are turned on.
 If your vehicle has an activate option, ensure it’s selected.
+If your iPhone and car are connected via USB, ensure the cable connection is correctly inserted and secure.

 3. Ensure CarPlay is compatible with your car model.
 If you’re not sure, check your car’s manual or contact the vehicle manufacturer.
 If your car stereo isn’t compatible, you can get a compatible aftermarket stereo from brands like Alpine, Clarion, Blaupunkt, JVC, Pioneer, Kenwood, or Sony.